bobbyiliev/SyntropyNet-Minecraft/README.md

 Once the installation has been completed, add your first MC server by running these two commands:

+> Note: It is important to create the first server via the command line with the bellow commands!

 * Switch to the `syntropy` user:

 ```